The ultimate empowerment

 - On-campus jobs

 - For those capable, job placement assistance on the open market.
-Most staff positions are filled by residents who complete training and want to stay on to serve others.

 Residents can obtain vocational training and experience at a number of our facilities, including:

 - Our multi-purpose Moran Center, which provides training in the building rehabilitation and restoration trades through our well-equipped woodshop and metalworking facilities.

 - The Mustard Seed Resale Shop, where residents can train in retail positions (customer service, merchandising, pricing, display).
 Residents and Clubhouse members can also express their creativity in the adjacent Bezalel Arts Studio.

 - Anawim Thrift Store.
 Here, residents learn basic work skills while the community benefits from nominally priced or free household goods and clothing.